ArmandPhilippot/coldark/packages/coldark-vscode/README.md

 ## Screenshots

+On Linux, the title bar and the menu are not customizable.
+The following screenshots were taken on Windows.

 ### Cold

 [![Coldark Cold](./assets/coldark-cold.jpg)](./assets/coldark-cold.jpg)

-As you can see above, on Linux, the title bar and the menu are not customizable.
-The following screenshots were taken on Windows.

 | PHP | CSS | JS |
 | --- | --- | --- |